jloan/pierce-hacker-submissions/revised-lessons/canvas-upload.md

-That's it!
-Now you are ready to submit your assignments on Canvas mobile!
+**Those are the basics!
+Now you are ready to submit your assignments on Canvas mobile!**